Scarface69420/buysellbooks/README.md

 # buysellbooks

 A Flutter application for online buying and selling of books.
+Consumer-to-comsumer (C2C) sale, buyers can contact sellers directly by contacting sellers through WhatsApp, SMS or phone call.

 ## Getting Started